darrenjhsu/XSNAMD/README.md

     set XSMDrestart     0             # 1 if it's a continuing XSMD run
 ```

-1. During the simulation, look at the log file.
-It should show the chi square
+During the simulation, look at the log file.
+It should show the chi square decreasing gradually.
-   decreasing gradually.

 ### Combining the XSMD simulations with metadynamics

 Manuals coming ...

-## Important source files
+## Important source files and where to find them

 ### `XSMD.cu`